-American Sign Language certificate programs
+Step 1: Complete your American Sign Language (ASL) certificate program

-Beginning in the Fall of 2013, CCAC will be offering a NEW ASL Interpreting program which provides skill training for both educational and community interpreting.
 The American Sign Language Interpreting degree centers on providing students with the superior language skills and ethical competencies needed by today’s interpreters.
 Through interpreting labs, observations in schools, the community and internship placement, students become highly skilled professionals.
 Students who successfully complete the program will be prepared to sit for the Pennsylvania Educational Interpreter Performance Assessment (EIPA) license or the National Interpreter Certification (NIC).
 Students holding a bachelor’s degree would be permitted to sit for the NIC exam.

 ITP Credit Associate Degree

 ITP Non-Credit Workshops: Offering ASL, Culture and Interpreter Professional Development

 Financial Aid Provided to Eligible Students

 For Educational Interpreting and Community Interpreting careers for an accredited degree

 No Associate Degree awarded, certificate of completion provided.